Swizec/nightowls/manuscript/introduction.md

 If you're already reading via purchased pdf, that's _awesome_ and you should feel good.
 Thanks for supporting this project :)

-I am calling this version 0.1, the most interesting and developed section so far is **About flow**.
-The other sections that are mostly done are **Do programmers work at night?** and **Why programmers work at night**, which act almost as an introduction to the flow chapter.
+I am calling this version 0.2, the most interesting section right now is **About flow**. **Why programmers work at night** contains some interesting science about intelligence, creativity and sleeping habits, plus a bit of cool trivia if you're too young to remember hacking history.
+Another mostly finished section is **Do programmers work at night?**.
+Other sections exist only as scraps strewn from different winds so far.

 ## Why listen to Swizec